Dr. Alex Stone, DPT, CSCS

 But when we put some oil on the application area, the process was still sticky, but we had better success gliding the cup.

-TIP Just a heads up – it feels slightly painful when you try to force-glide the cup on the skin.
+TIP: Just a heads up, it feels slightly painful to force-glide the smart cupped on the skin.

-But we are aware of people who love gliding the cup along the application area.
-We know that ladies especially love doing it to get rid of cellulite.
-In that case, we believe there is room for an upgrade here – maybe even a new device with the same concept but slightly less suction to allow for gliding cupping?
+But we know people who love gliding the cup along the application area.
+We know that ladies especially love it to help get rid of cellulite.
+In that case, we believe there is room for an upgrade here—maybe even a new hot cupping with the same concept but slightly less suction to allow for gliding cupping.

 The Heating

-When the skin gets sucked into the cup, it touches the ceramic lining inside the cupper, which gets warm.
-It heats up pretty quickly too – it takes about 10 to 20 seconds.
+When the skin gets sucked into the smart cup, it touches the ceramic lining inside the hot cupper, which gets warm.
+It heats up pretty quickly, too – it takes about 10 to 20 seconds.

 The feeling is fantastic – we have to praise Therabody’s execution here.

-But the heating isn’t just to warm you up and keep you comfortable, it greatly affects the cupping process.
+But the heating isn’t just to warm and keep you comfortable; it greatly affects the cupping process.
 Heating hastens the loosening of the fascia in the muscle and boosts blood flow to the tissues.

 The combination of cupping and heating brings back the good old flame cuppers.
-Unlike the Achedaway Cupper, the TheraCup by Therabody doesn’t utilize red light therapy; but the heating component works great.
+Unlike the Achedaway Cupper, the Therabody TheraCup doesn’t utilize red light therapy, but the heating component works great.

-Vibrations also add to the effectiveness of the cupping therapy.
-They penetrate deep into the tissue and help to relieve tension.
+Vibrations also enhance the effectiveness of hot cupping therapy.
+They penetrate deep into the tissue and help relieve tension.

-But you’d need high-tempo vibrations for even better effectiveness, which the TheraCup doesn’t seem to have.
-Granted, they advertise 1800 to 3000 shakes per minute in the manual, but somehow, the vibrations are gentle (even to the 3rd setting).
-They are not quite as effective compared to the suction-heating combo.
+However, for even better effectiveness, you’d need high-tempo vibrations, which TheraCup doesn’t seem to have.
+Granted, the manual advertises 1800 to 3000 shakes per minute, but the vibrations are gentle (even to the third setting).
+They are not quite as effective as the suction-heating combo.

-We are assuming Therabody only included the vibrations to provide a soothing effect to help you relax.
+We assume Therabody only included the vibrations to provide soothing massages and help you relax.

-But maybe Therabody really did want the vibrations to add to the intensity of the cupping therapy.
-But then, why make the vibrations so gentle?
+But maybe Therabody really did want the vibrations to increase the intensity of the cupping therapy.
+If so, why make the vibrations so gentle?

-If that’s the case, then we believe the intensity is lost along the cup – the vibrations have to travel from the top to the bottom where the cup meets your skin.
-We are guessing that’s where the vibrations may be lost.
+If that’s the case, we believe the intensity is lost along the cup.
+The vibrations have to travel from the top to the bottom, where the cup meets your skin.
+We are guessing that’s where the vibrations may be absorbed.

-This is definitely a different device from the Achedaway Cupper we reviewed a while back.
+This is definitely a different smart cupping from the Achedaway Cupper we reviewed a while back.
 It’s not as robust as Achedaway’s concept, but we’ll give credit where it’s due; it’s a well-thought-out device.

-Even though it doesn’t have dynamic suction or color-light therapy, it does what it’s meant to do well.
-The strong suction and the heating element stand out on this thing.
-It’s well-suited for sports recovery.
-However, it’s also great for routine body care.
+Although it doesn’t have dynamic suction or color-light therapy, it does what it’s meant to do well.
+The strong suction and the heating element stand out.
+It’s well-suited for sports recovery and routine body care.

 The vibrations aren’t great enough to influence the therapy, but they provide a soothing feeling, which is nice.

-It’s amazing the number of safety features Therabody chose to include here.
+The number of safety features Therabody chose to include here is impressive.

 They include:

-• The auto-shutoff after 3 minutes; to indicate that you need to move the device to a different spot.
+• The auto-shutoff after 3 minutes indicates that you need to move the device to a different spot.

-• Pressure detection – the device automatically shuts off when the pressure exceeds 60kPa.
+• Pressure detection – the device automatically shuts off when the vacuum pressure exceeds 60 kPa.

 • The device also monitors heat levels